salesforce/eslint-plugin-lwc/docs/rules/no-template-children.md

 }
 ```

 In the example above, we are using `querySelector` to find the element from our template – in this case, a `<div>`.
-The behavior will not differ between browsers, because the selector will not match a `<style>` element.
+The behavior will not differ between browsers, because the selector will not match any element that isn't a `<div>` element, and this is regardless if the component is running in with native shadow DOM or not.
 Use whichever selector makes sense for the element you're trying to find.